Multimodal Neural Operators for Real-Time Biomechanical Modelling of Traumatic Brain Injury: Results

 \subsection{FNO and Variant Architectures Evaluation}

-The baseline FNO achieved an MSE of 0.0041 on real displacement fields, with corresponding MAE of 0.0352 and RMSE of 0.0640.
-Despite producing physically consistent predictions, the FNO tended to underpredict displacement magnitudes in high-gradient regions.
-These errors were spatially structured, manifesting as streaking artifacts aligned with grid axes (Fig.~\ref{fig:fno_artifacts}), reflecting a limitation of the Fourier representation in resolving anisotropic fine-scale features.
-Performance declined on imaginary displacement fields, where the MSE rose substantially to 0.0430, highlighting the difficulty of capturing abrupt transitions in magnitude.
-Computationally, the FNO processed approximately 1.98 iterations per second, representing moderate efficiency relative to its variants.
+The baseline FNO achieved an MSE of \DRS{$0.0051 \pm 0.0068$} on real displacement fields, with corresponding MAE of \DRS{$0.0438 \pm 0.0335$} and RMSE of \DRS{$0.0567 \pm 0.0439$}. \DRS{The prominent error for FNO is found in the boundaries as shown in a representative sample in Fig.~\ref{fig:fno_prediction}}.
+In the imaginary sample, there is a sharp error in very localized at specific part of the brain.
+Notably, these errors are concentrated near regions of sharp spatial variation, indicating that the model struggles specifically in areas where accurate gradient resolution is most critical.
+Rather than capturing these sharp transitions, the FNO smooths and redistributes them along coordinate directions, leading to the observed axis-aligned patterns.
+Performance declined on imaginary displacement fields, where the MSE rose substantially to \DRS{$0.0074 \pm 0.0153$}, highlighting the difficulty of capturing abrupt transitions in magnitude.
+Computationally, the FNO processed approximately \DRS{0.65} iterations per second, representing moderate efficiency relative to its variants.
 These observations motivate the use of architectural modifications, such as factorization and global conditioning, to enhance the model’s ability to capture both high-frequency local features and long-range dependencies.